-> Another important element is the background of your image.
-It’s very distracting to see a “busy” photograph of a kitten due to clutter in the background.
+Another important element is the background of your image.
+It’s very distracting to see a “busy” photograph of a kitten due to the clutter in the background.
 People tend to get distracted by looking at things in the scene rather than focusing on the subject.
-For some reason people just don’t pay attention to what’s in the background either.
-This can grab some weird items like dirty socks, toilets, piled up laundry, and litter boxes.
+For some reason, people just don’t pay attention to what’s in the background either.
+This can grab some weird items like dirty socks, toilets, piled-up laundry, and litter boxes.

 When choosing a background, keep in mind the color of your cat.
-If he’s a dark colored kitten, for example, then you’ll want to avoid black or gray backgrounds until you get really good at controlling the light source.
-Use a white or pale yellow back ground.
-It’s very hard to get a good photograph of a black kitten or cat, so that will take some extra extra practice with several lighting scenes.
+If he’s a dark-colored kitten, for example, then you’ll want to avoid black or gray backgrounds until you get really good at controlling the light source.
+Use a white or pale yellow background.
+It’s very hard to get a good photograph of a black kitten or cat, so that will take some extra practice with several lighting scenes.

 I bought this bundle of Julius Studio Background Fabric Bundle, which gives me plenty of options to change things up based on the color of my kitten.
 You can also dramatically change the way the background looks by using different lighting and/or moving the kitten closer or farther away from the background.

-The “frame” is what you see when you look through the view finder of your camera.
+The “frame” is what you see when you look through the viewfinder of your camera.
 It’s what you see in the frame.
-You can get very creative when it come to framing a kitten or a cat in a photograph.
-They don’t always have to be dead center of the frame.
+You can get very creative when it comes to framing a kitten or a cat in a photograph.
+They don’t always have to be the dead center of the frame.
 In fact, that can get a bit boring.
 Change up how close you get to the kitten, how much of the kitten is in the frame, and what section of the frame the kitten is in.
-It’s ok to take the kitten in the right 1/3 of the frame, and leave the rest of the frame empty.
+It’s ok to take the kitten in the right 1/3 of the frame and leave the rest of the frame empty.
 That makes for an interesting photograph.
-It’s also ok to take a photo of only half of the kittens head.
+It’s also ok to take a photo of only half of the kitten’s head.
 Especially if you’re capturing something hilarious or a great expression.

 You can also edit what is seen in the frame POST photo shoot.
-I do this alot, nearly on every photograph.
-It looks better to crop an image, and have a focus on the kitten or cat, then for the kitten to seem “lost” in such a big space.
-Alot of times I see photos of kittens and they look so tiny and small because of the table top they’re sitting on, and the ENORMOUS amount of empty space that is taking up the frame.
+I do this a lot, nearly on every photograph.
+It looks better to crop an image, and have a focus on the kitten or cat, than for the kitten to seem “lost” in such a big space.
+A lot of times I see photos of kittens and they look so tiny and small because of the tabletop they’re sitting on, and the ENORMOUS amount of empty space that is taking up the frame.
 Take a few minutes to edit the image on your phone or desktop software, and bring the kitten much closer to the viewer by simply cropping closely around the kitten.

-I’s all about the timing when you want to learn how to photograph kittens.
-There is a good time, and a bad time.
-The challenge i, you really never know when those times are until you get everything ready and start shooting.
-The kittens let you know if its a good time.
-My preferred time to take photographs of kittens are immediately after a nap, or even to wake them up from a nap.
-They’re just sitting around staring into never-land.
-The glazed over look is the best.
+It’s all about the timing when you want to learn how to photograph kittens.
+There is a good time and a bad time.
+The challenge is, that you really never know when those times are until you get everything ready and start shooting.
+The kittens let you know if it’s a good time.
+My preferred time to take photographs of kittens is immediately after a nap, or even to wake them up from a nap.
+They’re just sitting around staring into neverland.
+The glazed-over look is the best.
 HAHA.
 The worst time is when you see them all playing or right after they eat.
 They are hyped up and ready for action.
-Its hard to keep them in a central location when they’re full of energy – which is literally 90% of their waking hours.
+It’s hard to keep them in a central location when they’re full of energy – which is literally 90% of their waking hours.

-Be patient and know that its ok to come back later and try again.
+Be patient and know that it’s okay to come back later and try again.
 They’ll be just as cute in a few hours as they are right now.

 HAVE FUN AND ENJOY CAPTURING YOUR BEAUTIFUL KITTEN